kennyjoseph/kennyjoseph.github.io/_includes/research.md

 # About Me

+I am an assistant professor in the [CSE](https://www.cse.buffalo.edu/) Department at the University at Buffalo.

+<span style="color:red"> I am currently looking for graduate students to work with.
+If you're interested in working together, please send me an email at the address below.</span> Note that while I do not expect any particular skills, you should have a strong interest in both computational modeling of text/networks **and** in sociology, (social) psychology or the humanities.
+I am especially seeking to work with students from underrepresented groups in computer science.

-I am a currently a postdoc at the [LazerLab](http://www.lazerlab.net/) at the [Network Science Institute](http://www.networkscienceinstitute.org) at Northeastern University and a fellow at Harvard's [Institute for Quantitative Social Science](http://www.iq.harvard.edu/).
-In July of 2018, I'll be joining the Computer Science Department at the University of Buffalo.
-If you're interested in working together, get a hold of me!
+In the past, I was a postdoc at the [LazerLab](http://www.lazerlab.net/) at the [Network Science Institute](http://www.networkscienceinstitute.org) at Northeastern University and a fellow at Harvard's [Institute for Quantitative Social Science](http://www.iq.harvard.edu/).
 I completed my graduate work in the [Societal Computing program](http://www.cmu.edu/scs/sc-phd/) in the School of Computer Science at Carnegie Mellon University, where I studied under Kathleen Carley in the [CASOS](http://casos.cs.cmu.edu) lab.

 My research focuses on obtaining a better understanding of the dynamics and cognitive representations of stereotypes and prejudice, and their interrelationships with sociocultural structure.
 In my work, I leverage a variety of machine learning/NLP methods, agent-based modeling strategies and socio-cognitive theories.